Steve Oedekerk: O Entertainment

 O Entertainment was a production company founded by Steve Oedekerk in 1990.
-O Entertainment's productions include the Thumbmation series (Thumb Wars, Bat Thumb, Thumbtanic, etc.), Santa vs. the Snowman 3D, Jimmy Neutron: Boy Genius, The Adventures of Jimmy Neutron, Boy Genius, Eliab Gets Grounded, Back at the Barnyard, Planet Sheen, and the movie The Super Mouse.
+O Entertainment's productions include the Thumbmation series (Thumb Wars, Bat Thumb, Thumbtanic, etc.), Santa vs. the Snowman 3D, Jimmy Neutron: Boy Genius, The Adventures of Jimmy Neutron, Boy Genius, Back at the Barnyard, and Planet Sheen.
 The animation division, Omation Animation Studio, was founded by Oedekerk himself and hired animators who previously worked in DNA Productions after the studio closed down in 2006.

 In 1997, Oedekerk created and starred in a variety special, featuring computer animation, entitled The O Show (also known as steve.oedekerk.com).
 He is also executive producer of the animated series The Adventures of Jimmy Neutron, Boy Genius on Nickelodeon.

 Omation Animation Studio

 Oedekerk founded Omation Animation Studio (commonly known as Omation) in 2002 as a division of O Entertainment.
 Their first animation project was the feature film Barnyard (which Oedekerk wrote, directed, produced, and performed as a voice actor).
 Around 2006–2007, the studio began production on a Nicktoon based on the film titled Back at the Barnyard.
 The series premiered on Nickelodeon on September 29, 2007.
-A second season followed, and six additional episodes airing on Nickelodeon's sister channel Nicktoons from September 12, 2011, until November 12, 2011.
+A second season followed, and six additional episodes aired on Nickelodeon's sister channel Nicktoons from September 12, 2011 to November 12, 2011.
 Following the closure of DNA Productions in 2006, many of the employees there moved to Omation.

 Oedekerk also gained popularity with his series of "Thumbmation" shorts: Thumb Wars, Bat Thumb, The Godthumb, Frankenthumb, The Blair Thumb, and Thumbtanic.

 Following the failure of Planet Sheen and its subsequent cancellation in 2013, the studio was shut down in late March 2013.